cobwebos/docs/articles/azure-stack/azure-stack-kv-intro.md

 Key Vault streamlines the key management process and enables you to maintain control of keys that access and encrypt your data.
 Developers can create keys for development and testing in minutes, and then seamlessly migrate them to production keys.
 Security administrators can grant (and revoke) permission to keys, as needed.

 Anybody with an Azure Stack subscription can create and use key vaults.
-Although Key Vault benefits developers and security administrators, it can be implemented and managed by the cloud administrator who manages other Azure Stack services for an organization.
-For example, the cloud administrator can sign in with an Azure Stack subscription, create a vault for the organization in which to store keys, and then be responsible for these operational tasks:
+Although Key Vault benefits developers and security administrators, it can be implemented and managed by the operator who manages other Azure Stack services for an organization.
+For example, the Azure Stack operator can sign in with an Azure Stack subscription, create a vault for the organization in which to store keys, and then be responsible for these operational tasks:

 * Create or import a key or secret
 * Revoke or delete a key or secret
 * Authorize users or applications to access the key vault, so they can   then manage or use its keys and secrets
 * Configure key usage (for example, sign or encrypt)

-The cloud administrator can then provide developers with URIs to call from their applications, and provide a security administrator with key usage logging information.
+The operator can then provide developers with URIs to call from their applications, and provide a security administrator with key usage logging information.

 Developers can also manage the keys directly, by using APIs.
 For more information, see the Key Vault developer's guide.